TheOdinProject/curriculum/ruby_programming/advanced_ruby/blocks.md

 #=> ["10.00", "-15.00", "25.00", "30.00", "-24.00", "-70.00", "999.00"]
 ~~~

-If you want to gather the value returned from the block, you can just assign it to a variable or collect it in a data structure.
+<span id="collect-return">If you want to gather the value returned from the block, you can just assign it to a variable or collect it in a data structure.</span>

 ~~~ruby
 @transactions = [10, -15, 25, 30, -24, -70, 999]